sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 [Comment]: <> (Extra info which may not be needed here: The `cbd start` command includes the `cbd generate` command which applies the following steps: Creates the `docker-compose.yml` file, which describes the configuration of all the Docker containers needed for the Cloudbreak deployment.
 Creates the `uaa.yml` file, which holds the configuration of the identity server used to authenticate users with Cloudbreak.)

-    Once the `cbd start` has finished, it returns the "Uluwatu (Cloudbreak UI) url" which you can later paste in your browser and log in to Cloudbreak web UI.
+4. Once the `cbd start` has finished, it returns the "Uluwatu (Cloudbreak UI) url" which you can later paste in your browser and log in to Cloudbreak web UI.

-5. Check Cloudbreak deployer version and health:
+    If you would like to check Cloudbreak deployer version and health, use:

     <pre>cbd doctor</pre>

-5. Check Cloudbreak Application logs:
+    If you need to check Cloudbreak application logs, use:

     <pre>cbd logs cloudbreak</pre>